brokenblade84/RJAR.Exceptions/README.md

 Component to centralize error handling in net core web api applications.
 This component provides a middleware to configure the global exception handling in your application with the required configuration to be able to log the exceptions thrown.

-The component defines the custom exceptions needed to cover all posibles outcomes when handling errors in the application.
+The component defines the custom exceptions needed to cover all possible outcomes when handling errors in the application.
 You won't need to define a try/catch block anymore in your app.
-(Unless a third party component or specific functionality require it).
+(Unless a third party component or specific functionality requires it).

 ## Setting up the middleware in the application